 tcp 0 0 127.0.0.1:3306 0.0.0.0:* LISTEN 23799/mysqld unix 2 [ ACC ] STREAM LISTENING 180374 23799/mysqld /var/run/mysqld/mysqld.sock

-If you would like to access the local MySQL server from any external host, you can allow remote access to MySQL server as follows.
+If you would like the local MySQL server to be accessed from any external host, you can follow the steps below to allow remote access to MySQL server.

 # bind-address = 127.0.0.1 # comment this line out